Skip to main content

 Objective

-To create a Change Order Request (COR) for a purchase order or subcontract.
+To create a change order request for a purchase order or subcontract.

 Background

-If your project is using the three (3) tier change order setting, a COR gives contractors the ability to package one (1) or more Potential Change Orders (PCOs) into a formal request that you can send out for approval.
-When creating a COR, it is a common practice to group Commitment PCOs (CPCOs) that share the same scope of work into a COR.
+If your project is using the three (3) tier change order setting, a change order request gives contractors the ability to package one (1) or more potential change orders into a formal request that you can send out for approval.
+When creating a change order request, it is a common practice to group commitment potential change orders that share the same scope of work into a change order request.
 This helps to organize your change orders into logical groups, which can streamline the review and approval process.

 Important

-In Procore, CORs are only created when your project's Commitments tool is using the three (3) tier change order setting.
-The 1- and 2- tier change order settings do NOT use the COR step.
-See What are the different change order tiers?
+In Procore, change order requests are only created when your project's Commitments tool is using the three (3) tier change order setting.
+The 1- and 2- tier change order settings do NOT use the change order request step.
+See What are the different change order tier settings in Project Financials?

 Things to Consider